COMP126: Practical Web Design & Development for Everyone

 Here are your requirements:

 • No project should have fewer than three pages or discrete, well-organized, useful content areas.
 What's a "discrete content area"?
 For our purposes, this means at least enough content to fill an average laptop's browser window--more is okay, less not so much.
 These content areas can be part of one or more scrollable pages (as an example, note the large content areas that appear one at a time as you scroll down the home page of https://www.unc.edu/), separated into separate html documents/pages, or a combination of the two.
-Note that these content areas are in addition to--not including--your header, footer, and navigation menu, since those things are about your site's overall usability scheme, not part of its actual content.
+Note that these "content areas" are in addition to--not including--your header, footer, and navigation menu, since those things are about your site's overall usability scheme, not part of its actual content.

 • If you're working with a group, each team member must produce at least two unique content areas, to be arranged and documented in advance.